 Day 1 – Jan.
 24, 2016 – (Sunday): The Call of Cabuyao, Laguna

-Old habits are tough to eliminate; two of mine are bicycling and swimming.
+Old habits are hard to eliminate; two of mine are bicycling and swimming.
 These activities, thankfully, had tempered the late effects of polio on my left leg- an affliction that I got when I was about three years old.

 Laguna, particularly Barrio Pansol, had been my swimming locale of choice after I graduated from college and dropped out of medical school.
 My life was at a crossroads, and I spent a great deal of time contemplating the whys and what-ifs of life in the healing waters of Laguna Hot Springs.